 EVERYONE WANTS TO BE APPLE.
 NO ONE IS WILLING TO BE STEVE JOBS...

 Video is more accessible than ever before.
 This has made the distribution environment a little... convoluted.
-This turmoil represents a fantastic opportunity for brands to make decisive moves to win fame and brand loyalty among a potentially global audience.
+This turmoil represents a fantastic opportunity for brands to make decisive moves to win fame and brand loyalty among a potentially global audience with an expertly crafted content production strategy.
 To do that, to borrow a phrase, you have to ‘think different’.

 Differentiation requires unconventionality